Endocrine disorders can result from

 Free hormone levels can be estimated indirectly by assessing levels of the binding protein and using them to adjust levels of the total serum hormone.
 However, indirect methods are inaccurate if the binding capacity of the hormone-binding protein has been altered (eg, by a disorder).

 In some cases, other indirect estimates are used.
-For example, because growth hormone (GH) has a short serum half-life and is difficult to detect in serum, serum insulin-like growth factor 1 (IGF-1), which is produced in response to GH, is often measured as an index of GH activity.
+For example, because growth hormone (GH) secretion is pulsatile and GH has a short serum half-life, serum insulin-like growth factor 1 (IGF-1), which is produced in response to GH, is often measured as an index of GH activity.
 Whether measurement of circulating hormone metabolites indicates the amount of bioavailable hormone is under investigation.

 In many cases, a dynamic test is necessary.
 Thus, in the case of hypofunctioning organs, a stimulation test (eg, ACTH stimulation Provocative testing Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
 It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more ) can be used.
 In hyperfunction, a suppression test (eg, dexamethasone suppression Dexamethasone suppression test Cushing syndrome is a constellation of clinical abnormalities caused by chronic high blood levels of cortisol or related corticosteroids.
 Cushing disease is Cushing syndrome that results from... read more ) can be used.

-Hypofunction disorders are usually treated by replacement of the peripheral endocrine hormone regardless of whether the defect is primary or secondary (an exception is growth hormone, a pituitary hormone replacement used for pituitary dwarfism).
+Hypofunction disorders are usually treated by replacement of the peripheral endocrine hormone regardless of whether the defect is primary or secondary (an exception is growth hormone, a pituitary hormone replacement used for growth hormone deficiency).
 If resistance to the hormone exists, drugs that reduce resistance can be used (eg, metformin or thiazolidinediones for type 2 diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more ).
-Occasionally, a hormone-stimulating drug is used.
+Occasionally, a hormone-stimulating drug is used (eg, a sulfonylurea to stimulate insulin secretion).

 Radiation therapy, surgery, and drugs that suppress hormone production are used to treat hyperfunction disorders.
-In some cases, a receptor antagonist is used.
+In some cases, a receptor antagonist is used (eg, pegvisomant is a growth hormone receptor antagonist used in patients with growth hormone secreting pituitary adenomas).

 Hormones undergo many changes as a person ages.

-Many age-related changes are similar to those in patients with hormone deficiency, leading to the hypothesis of a hormonal fountain of youth (ie, speculation that some changes associated with aging can be reversed by the replacement of one or more deficient hormones).
-Some evidence suggests that replacing certain hormones in the elderly can improve functional outcomes (eg, muscle strength, bone mineral density), but little evidence exists regarding effects on mortality.
-In some cases, replacing hormones may be harmful, as in estrogen replacement in some older women.
+Many aging-related changes are similar to those in patients with hormone deficiency.
+Replacing certain hormones in older adults can improve functional outcomes (eg, muscle strength, bone mineral density), but little evidence exists regarding effects on mortality.
+In some cases, replacing hormones may be harmful, as in an increase in risk of breast cancer with menopausal estrogen and progesterone therapy.

 A competing theory is that the age-related decline in hormone levels represents a protective slowing down of cellular metabolism.
 This concept is based on the rate of living theory of aging (ie, the faster the metabolic rate of an organism, the quicker it dies).
 This concept is seemingly supported by studies on the effects of dietary restriction.
 Restriction decreases levels of hormones that stimulate metabolism, thereby slowing metabolic rate; restriction also prolongs life in rodents.

-Dehydroepiandrosterone (DHEA) and its sulfate levels decline dramatically with age.
+Dehydroepiandrosterone (DHEA) and DHEA sulfate levels decline dramatically with age.
 Despite optimism for the role of DHEA supplementation in older people, most controlled trials failed to show any major benefits.

 Pregnenolone is the precursor of all known steroid hormones.
 As with DHEA, its levels decline with age.
 Studies in the 1940s showed its safety and benefits in people with arthritis, but additional studies failed to show any beneficial effects on memory and muscle strength.